Writing Reflection Statements

 essentially a persuasive essay that shows how a group

-of artifacts illustrates your competency as a communication major.
+of artifacts illustrate your competency as a communication major.

 The reflection statement is where you make your case (that is, where

-you present the reasons) for your abilities in Message Creation,
+you present the reasons) for documenting your abilities in Message Creation,

 or Knowledge of your field or Application of your